PoemHunter.com

-In the Smoking Car by Richard Wilbur
+In The Smoking Car Poem by Richard Wilbur

-In the Smoking Car
+In The Smoking Car

 The eyelids meet.
 He'll catch a little nap.